Skip to contents

 A data.frame or data.table.

-Name of column in df with begin dates.
+Character string.
+Name of the column with period start dates.

-Name of column in df with end dates.
+Character string.
+Name of the column with period end dates.

 Value